 Before discussing whether or not an employer can legally require you to take a personality test, it's important to understand what exactly these tests measure.
 Personality tests are designed to assess traits such as communication style, problem-solving abilities, and decision-making skills.
 The idea is to give employers insight into how a potential employee may respond to certain situations and how they would fit in with the existing team.

-One widely used personality assessment in workplaces is the DiSC test.
+One widely used personality assessment in workplaces is the DISC test.
 This test categorizes personalities into four primary types: Dominance, Influence, Steadiness, and Conscientiousness.
-By understanding an employee's DiSC profile, employers can better predict how they may interact with other team members, handle stress, solve problems, and adapt to the changing dynamics of the workplace.
+By understanding an employee's DISC profile, employers can better predict how they may interact with other team members, handle stress, solve problems, and adapt to the changing dynamics of the workplace.

 Is Personality Testing Legal?